0.0 Bachelorarbeit - Gesamtübersicht

 In the auditory modality, the processing of input was thought to operate in a single cortical region, Wernicke’s area.
 It is located in the posterior left superior temporal gyrus (STG) and was considered the primary hub for auditory comprehension following Wernicke’s (1874) findings in aphasia - the missing ability to understand language.
 This model dominated neuroscience well into the twentieth century.

 In the 1970s and 1980s, when neuropsychological evidence revealed that lesions to the left STG did not consistently produce comprehension deficits, but were instead more reliably associated with speech production deficits (Hickok & Poeppel 2007 - Nature).
-These findings changed the view, so that auditory processing could not be reduced to a single region and led to a fundamental re-evaluation of the cortical auditory organization.
+These findings changed the view, so that auditory processing could not be reduced to a single region and led to a fundamental re-evaluation of the cortical auditory organisation.

-The current view, developed most influentially by Hickok & Poeppel (2004, 2007) and Rauschecker & Scott (2009), puts the organization of the auditory cortex into two parallel processing streams analogous to those in the visual system.
+The current view, developed most influentially by Hickok & Poeppel (2004, 2007) and Rauschecker & Scott (2009), puts the organisation of the auditory cortex into two parallel processing streams analogous to those in the visual system.
 A posterodorsal stream projects from the superior temporal plane through parietal and premotor cortex and is associated with spatial processing and sensorimotor integration.
 An anteroventral stream projects from the STG forward through the temporal lobe toward inferior frontal regions and supports auditory object identification and semantic (speech) processing.
 Figure 1 illustrates this dual-stream architecture as proposed by Hickok & Poeppel (2007), mapping those two pathways onto a lateral view mainly of the left hemisphere.
 Section 3.2 ‘Selection of Regions of Interest’ will display in detail which regions most likely belong to which of both streams based on existing literature.

 Figure 1.
 Schema of the auditory dual-stream model (adapted from Hickok & Poeppel, 2007).
 The dorsal pathway (blue) extends from the superior temporal plane toward posterior parietal and premotor cortex.
 The ventral pathway (purple) projects anteriorly through the temporal lobe toward inferior frontal regions.
 Both streams originate in the primary auditory cortex on the supratemporal plane.